AdhishMagic/Stock-Price-Prediction/README.md

 ### 6. Confidence Intervals
 Provided via quantile models (p10 / p50 / p90).
 Use p10 & p90 to render an area band around the median line in charts.

+### Running the API Locally
+1. Install dependencies: `pip install -r backend/requirements.txt`
+2. (Optional) Train models for a ticker (offline synthetic if failed): `python backend/train_lightgbm.py MSFT --horizon 5`
+3. Recommended start (handles PATH issues):
+   - Windows PowerShell:
+     ```powershell
+     $env:OFFLINE_MODE=1
+     python -m uvicorn backend.predict_service:app --port 8000 --reload
+     ```
+   - Or simply run the helper batch script (offline by default):
+     ```cmd
+     start_backend.bat
+     ```
+   - To force online mode with the batch script: `start_backend.bat ONLINE`

+If you previously saw 'uvicorn not recognized', using `python -m uvicorn ...` ensures the correct interpreter module is used even when Scripts\ is not on PATH.
 ### 6.1 Model Loading Optimization
 `backend/utils/model_loader.py` caches loaded models & metadata (LRU cache) so repeated `/api/predict` calls avoid re-reading each LightGBM file.
 If you retrain models, restart the API process to clear the cache.